 The mid-2010s were a confusing and changing landscape for music buyers.

-and finding, choosing and buying music relocated online for real and forever, it was a time of retraining and implementing new habits for those of us who had discovered and bought music habitually since our earliest teens.
+As long-established, favourite record shops across the country began to close, and finding, choosing and buying music relocated online for real and forever, it was a time of retraining and implementing new habits for those of us who had discovered and bought music habitually since our earliest teens.

 But the DIY ethic of running a tiny record label, and years of organising pirate radio, was deeply instilled in us.
 We LIKED putting sets and mixes together and sharing them, we liked putting on events in our newly-built space, and we liked a technical challenge.